Notary Services for Seniors

 The Elderly Signer Must Be Coherent and Willing to Sign

 Some elderly signers may be confined to a bed, in a nursing home, or the hospital.
-In most situations, when a request for notary services is made, it is usually being requested by a family member or caretaker.
+In most situations, when a request for notary services for seniors is made, it is usually being requested by a family member or caretaker.
 This is fine, but when you arrive at the signing location, make sure you communicate with the actual signer.
 Introduce yourself and explain your role and the services you are providing at that time.
 Check for signs of incoherencies or non-verbal communication.

 If the elderly signer is not responding, or there is inadequate two-way communication between you and the signer, then this could be a sign that the elderly signer is not coherent and most likely does not know what is going on.
 If the family member or caretaker responds to you instead of the elderly signer or talks over the signer, this should be considered a red flag.